-The publication The Principles of Scientific Management is a work from the early 1900’s which Taylor wrote.
+The publication The Principles of Scientific Management is a work from the early 1900s that was written by Taylor.
 The young engineer is said to have “converted what had been an art into a systematic, teachable approach to the study of work” (Chase, Jacobs & Aquilano, 2006, p.
 375).

 Taylor’s work and development of the four principles of scientific management opened a whole new approach toward management principles.
 He has always been considered a controversial figure, but his key ideas have stood the test of time.
 Others continued to build off his work, such as Frank and Lillian Gilbreth best known for the use of motion studies to simplify work.